rrbanda/rhdh-plugin-workshops/docs/index.md

 # Welcome to RHDH Plugin Workshops 🚀

-This site provides documentation for configuring and using various plugins in **Red Hat Developer Hub (RHDH)**.
+This site provides documentation for configuring and using various plugins in **Red Hat Developer Hub**.

 ## 📚 Available Guides